sourcegraph/cody/doc/dev/library-development.md

 1. Increment the `version` in `lib/shared/package.json` and `lib/ui/package.json`.
 1. Commit and push the version increment.
 1. Run `pnpm publish` from the corresponding package root folder (`lib/shared` or `lib/ui`).
-Use stored in the password manager credentials to authenticate on npm.
+See instructions in the team password manager for npm authentication.
 1. Update consumers to use the new published versions.

 ## Local development